idanefroni/Conservatory/README.txt

 	* phyloP
 	* samtools

-3. Install vista (http://genome.lbl.gov/vista/downloads.shtml) and MafFilter (https://jydu.github.io/maffilter/) to the program subdirectory. if these programs are installed at a different path, update the conservatory.parameters.txt file
+3. The vista aligner (http://genome.lbl.gov/vista/downloads.shtml) and MafFilter program (https://jydu.github.io/maffilter/) are included in the repository and are located in the scripts/programs directory.
+If these programs are installed at a different path on your system, update the conservatory.parameters.txt file

 4. Update regulatory sequence length paramters in conservatory.parameters.txt file (default is 50K upstream and 5K downstream) the program can easily process longer sequences, but it will require additional diskspace.